karimtito/stat_reliability_measure/experimental_design.md

 ## 1. Goal

-The goal is to benchmark different methods of Statistical Reliability Engineering in the context of Neural Networks classifiers.
+The goal is to benchmark different methods of Statistical Reliability Engineering and of Rare Event Simulat in the context of Neural Networks classifiers.

 The methods to compare include: